brongo/recolorHelper/README.md

 gradient
 ```

-Target specific color groups in fx/character and fx/demon_player. **Files must be in these directories**
+Specific color groups in fx/character and fx/demon_player, if set via recolor.cfg. **Files must be in fx/character or fx/demon_player directories**

 ```
 bfg_stun